-- Service on department-level committees as a member - Service on college-level committees as a member - Service on campus or system level committees as a member - Contribution to diversity, such as involvement in DEI departmental, college, or campus committees or Task Forces - Service to local school district and/or educational partners - Formal mentoring of peers and colleagues (e.g., COE mentoring committee) - Developing/delivering professional development or workshops for the community - Attending UCCS commencement ceremonies

-- Attending program/College of Education (COE) completion ceremonies - Attending other major department/COE functions: e.g., Alumni & Friends, COE Partnership Breakfast, etc. - Review of tenure/promotion cases from the department, other departments on campus, - Informal mentoring of peers and colleagues - Participation in professional activities (e.g., officer, committee member, organizing conferences or workshops, site visits, in-service training) - Writing letters of support or recommendation for students - Writing letters of recommendation or support for colleagues - Nominating students or colleagues for Fellowships, Awards, etc. - Providing a media interview - External consultation - Establishing community partnerships (e.g., internship for students) - Participation in career development activities (e.g., workshops, conference, summer schools, seeking and using a research mentor)
+- Service on department-level committees as a member - Service on college-level committees as a member - Service on campus or system level committees as a member - Regularly attend department meetings - Reviewing applications and participating in admissions process - Advising students relative to years of service - Contribution to diversity, such as involvement in DEI departmental, college, or campus committees or Task Forces - Service to local school district and/or mental health agencies - Formal mentoring of peers and colleagues (e.g., COE mentoring committee) - Developing/delivering professional development or workshops for the community - Attending UCCS commencement ceremonies - Attending program/College of Education (COE) completion ceremonies - Attending other major department/COE functions: e.g., Alumni & Friends, COE Partnership Breakfast, etc. - Review of tenure/promotion cases from the department, other departments on campus, and/or from other institutions - Informal mentoring of peers and colleagues - Participation in professional activities (e.g., officer, committee member, organizing conferences or workshops, site visits, in-service training) - Writing letters of support or recommendation for students - Writing letters of recommendation or support for colleagues - Writing an article, newsletter, or blog - Writing and invited or peer-reviewed magazine article - Maintaining community partnerships (e.g., practicum and internship sites for students) - Participating on a comprehensive exam committee. - Nominating students or colleagues for Fellowships, Awards, etc. - Providing a media interview - External consultation - Establishing community partnerships (e.g., internship for students) - Participation in career development activities (e.g., workshops, conference, summer schools, seeking and using a research mentor) - Professional consultation, counseling, supervision, and/or clinical work. - Participating in job search activities (e.g., open forum, teaching presentation, and/or research presentation)